Double Descent and Other Interpolation Phenomena in GANs: Bad generalization: Test errors are constant in the overparameterized regime

-\topicRed{ We consider $m < n < d$, i.e., the number of training examples $n$ is higher than the true latent space dimension $m$, and lower than the data dimension $d$, for several reasons.} Most importantly, data often is assumed to lie on a low dimensional manifold in a higher dimensional space.
-Thus if $m \geq d$, then the data will have a non-zero probability of being in any open set in $\bbR^d$, which is clearly not true for many types of data, such as natural images.
+We consider $m < n < d$, i.e., the number of training examples $n$ is higher than the true latent space dimension $m$, and lower than the data dimension $d$, for several reasons.
+Most importantly, data is often assumed to lie on a low dimensional manifold in a higher dimensional space.
+Thus if $m \geq d$, then $\mGam\mGam^\transp$ will have rank $d$ and the noiseless data $\vx_\TRUE$ will have a non-zero probability of being in any open set in $\bbR^d$, which is clearly not true for many types of data, such as natural images.
 We also choose to study $m < d$ because it will allow our model to overfit (when the learned latent dimension $k>m$).
 Now we turn to our choice of $n$ and note that if $n \geq d$, we get the typical $\rm U$-shaped curve of the bias-variance tradeoff for generalization error as a function of the learned latent dimension $k$.
-If $n \leq m$, then the generalization error is just monotonically decreasing in $k$ and is of little interest.
-For these reasons, we consider only $m < n < d$, which entails new overparameterized settings of great interest.
+If $n \leq m$, then the generalization error is just monotonically decreasing in $k$ and is of little interest because it is unlikely that we overfit to our data.
+For these reasons, we consider only $m < n < d$, which permits study of the double descent phenomenon.